Sean Kirst: In WNY, hundreds of Afghans who helped Americans still await asylum

 They are among about 80,000 Afghan refugees granted humanitarian parole by the Biden administration after Kabul fell, a status that most will lose in early autumn.
 Jennifer Rizzo-Choi, executive director of the International Institute of Buffalo, said the hope was the "higher obligation" of pure conscience – these were people who put themselves in danger, to aid Americans – would accelerate the asylum process.

-Instead, advocates say only a tiny handful of cases have reached decisions from federal Citizenship and Immigration Services administrators.
+Instead, advocates say only a few cases, at most, have reached decisions from federal Citizenship and Immigration Services administrators.
 Rizzo-Choi calls it “a limbo period.”
 Without federal intervention, she said, adult refugees could lose the legal right to work, which is how they care for their families day to day.

-She described the best potential options as asylum or extending humanitarian parole, while Gretchen Gonzalez, executive director of the Erie County Bar Association Voluntary Law Project, said such alternatives as special immigration visas are limited and would not protect entire families.
+She described the best potential options as asylum or extending humanitarian parole, while Gretchen Gonzalez, executive director of the Erie County Bar Association Volunteer Lawyers Project, said such alternatives as special immigration visas are limited and would not protect entire families.

 “You can’t get a more sympathetic situation than people being forced out of their own country because they put themselves in danger by helping ours,” said Gonzalez, whose office provides the largest free immigration counsel for new Americans in the state outside of New York City, which is how Kruger and Reff connected with Nasim and Shafiqa.